- Sort By Use

 Stress has quickly become a modern disease that has a massive impact on your personal life and health.
 An estimated 77 percent of people in the U.S. experience physical symptoms from stress, while another 73 percent experience psychological symptoms.
 More and more people are starting to turn to nootropics for stress relief.
-There are a variety of natural supplements and synthetic compounds designed to enhance various cognitive processes with little to no negative side effects.
+There are a variety of natural supplements and synthetic compounds designed to enhance various cognitive processes.
 Compounds that relieve stress are called anxiolytics, stemming from anxi(anxiety)-o-lytic(lysis, to loosen or dissolve).
 The term was first coined in the mid 1960s.
 One of the most common natural anxiolytics is called ashwagandha.
-Two very popular versions are called Sensoril and KSM-66; both of which are patented, clinically-tested ashwagandha extracts with data to back up their efficacy claims.
+Two very popular versions of Ashwagandha are called Sensoril and KSM-66; both of which are patented, clinically-tested ashwagandha extracts with data to back up their efficacy claims.
 Let’s take a closer look at these two ashwagandha extracts and determine what works better for you.

 Ashwagandha, also known as Indian ginseng and winter cherry, is a staple herb used in Ayurvedic medicine, and is the plant that is used to produce both Sensoril and KSM-66.
 The name “ashwagandha” means “smell of horse” and refers to the herb’s distinct smell and the belief that taking the herb gives you the virility and strength of a horse.
 The plant name is Withania somnifera, which means “sleep-inducing” in Latin.

-As an adaptogen, ashwagandha has primarily been used as a supplement to prevent anxiety and reduce stress levels, though it may also show promise in relieving insomnia and depression.
-Some studies also show that ashwagandha may be used to enhance physical performance, improve memory, and treat Alzheimer’s disease.
-Ashwagandha has also been shown to increase testosterone levels, which is thought to play a role in its relief of depression.
-Some doctors also recommend ashwagandha for cancer patients.
-While there’s no evidence to suggest that the herb can treat cancer, ashwagandha may help reduce immunosuppression and ease pain and discomfort caused by chemotherapy.
+As an adaptogen, ashwagandha has primarily been used as a supplement to reduce stress levels, though it may also show promise in supporting healthy sleep cycles.
+Some studies also show that ashwagandha may be used to enhance physical performance, improve memory, and support cognitive function.
+Ashwagandha has also been shown to increase testosterone levels.
+Ashwagandha may also promote healthy cellular function.
+As a result, this adaptogenic herb may help reduce immunosuppression.

 Ashwagandha contains steroidal lactones and alkaloids, including cuscohygrine, tropine, and withanolides.
 Most extracts of ashwagandha are standardized to withanolides.
 It is also the only plant to contain the compounds ashwagandhine, ashwaganidhine, and somniferine.
-The withanolide, withaferin A, acts as an anti-inflammatory and anti-tumor compound, along with inhibiting NF-KB, down-regulating VEGF expression, and modulating calcium channels.
-Withaferin A binds to and inhibits vimentin, preventing breast cancer cell growth both in vitro and in vivo.
-It also increases the expression of tumor suppressors.
+The withanolide, withaferin A, acts as an anti-inflammatory and compound, along with inhibiting NF-KB, down-regulating VEGF expression, and modulating calcium channels.
+Withaferin A binds to and inhibits vimentin.

 KSM-66 opted for a different approach.
-Their extract is standardized to 5% withanolides, and sought to bring out an extract with the natural ratios of ashwagandha root.
-They spent 14 years on R&D to bring out an extract that gives high withanolides, but keeps the ratios in line with what is found in nature.
+Their Ashwagandha extract is standardized to 5% withanolides, and sought to bring out an extract with the natural ratios of ashwagandha root.
+They spent 14 years on R&D to bring out an Ashwagandha extract that gives high withanolides, but keeps the ratios in line with what is found in nature.
 The though behind it was that it was not just about getting the most withanolides, but getting them in the proper ratios.
-This means that KSM-66 is not as potent, but is actually described by many as stimulating and energizing, while still being an anxiolytic.
-Many times people with mild anxiety will prefer KSM-66, as it is less sedating and more useful during the day.
+This means that KSM-66 is not as potent, but is actually described by many as stimulating and energizing, while still being balancing stress levels.
+Many times people with mild stress will prefer KSM-66 Ashwagandha, as it is less sedating and more useful during the day.